-MFV TACOMA was the first purpose built tuna vessel in Australia to fish for tuna.
-It is an excellent example of Australian ingenuity and adaptation from its rolled steel bow to the effective use of Australian hard woods.
+MFV TACOMA was the first purpose built purse seiner vessel in Australia to fish for Southern bluefin tuna It is an excellent example of Australian ingenuity and adaptation from its rolled steel bow to the effective use of Australian hard woods.
 The determination of three young fishermen in taking on such a large undertaking serves as an example for all generations .The three men, aged 31, 27 and 25 years old, took on a task that was complex and daunting.
 Its long survival is in part due to the original material and building methods employed, and also because of it's retention of ownership in one fishing family.
-MFV TACOMA'S design was chosen because it offered the advantage of flexibility with a large clear back deck.
-For southern shark, salmon, seine, tuna seine, poling and trawling for prawns, its deck configuration and trawl seine winch allowed the vessel to convert to three major differing fishing uses without major modification or negative impact in the practical fishing effectiveness.
+The Haldane Brothers and later their sons MFV TACOMA'S design was chosen because it offered the advantage of flexibility with a large clear back deck.
+For Southern shark, Salmon, Seine, Tuna seine, poling and trawling for prawns, its deck configuration and trawl seine winch allowed the vessel to convert to three major differing fishing uses without major modification or negative impact in the practical fishing effectiveness.
 In essence, an all purpose vessel design; a rarity in fishing vessel design.

 Tuna clippers, which operated out of Port Lincoln for three or four decades after World War II, underwent changes of propulsion and configuration in response to developments in the tuna industry.
+Wooden vessels maximised there type in vessels under 80 ft while steel vessels settled on 100 ft

-Its present configuration as a prawn trawler is easily modified to represent the first development in tuna poling /purse-seining.
-Port Lincoln has remained Australia's major tuna port after challengers Eden and Esperance have long faded in their importance.
-Port Lincoln is now the most important Southern Bluefin fisheries sources in the world, with an annual quota of 4,500 t after the reduction in the Japanese long-line fleet in 2006. some 700 japanees longliners have been decommissioned TACOMA's principal significance is that it was the vessel which established the tuna fishing industry in Southern Australian waters, based in Port Lincoln in South Australia in 1952.
-This has led to Port Lincoln, over the years since the TACOMA'S arrival, becoming one of the largest and economically most important fishing ports in Australia, with a gross tonnage of 80000 t valued at \$400M of all species of fish and shellfish.
-This makes Port Lincoln unique in its diversity of seafood product from prawns to tuna.
+Tacoma's last configuration was a prawn trawler is easily modified to represent the first development in tuna poling /purse-seining.
+Port Lincoln has remained Australia's major tuna port after challengers Eden and Esperance have long faded .
+Port Lincoln now supplies some 8000t of Southern Blue fin with a combination of wild capture and sea ranching .

+TACOMA's principal significance is that it was the vessel which commercialized the tuna fishing industry in Southern Australia, from 1952.
+This has led to Port Lincoln, over the years since the TACOMA'S arrival, becoming one of the largest and economically most important fishing ports in Australia

 MFV TACOMA has the distinction of being the vessel, which in 1953 landed Australia's, first catch of Southern Bluefin tuna using purse-seine.
+10 ton

-It has the advantage of having been acquired as a working vessel, in complete condition and in genuine working configuration,(as a prawn vessel) with an intact set of documentation including the first letter to the American design office.
+It has the advantage of having been acquired as a working vessel, in complete condition and in genuine working configuration, with an intact set of documentation.

-MFV TACOMA is the only example of a Tuna vessel that is floating within a collection in Australia, indeed the world.
-Several different Tuna vessels are floating, but little is known about the early fleets of the 1950's (see Section 4).
+MFV TACOMA is the only example of a Tuna vessel that is floating within a collection in Australia . other country's have restored tuna vessels on display